Yi-Cheng0101/HPC-AI-NEMO-Application/README.md

     <div align="center">
     <img src="https://github.com/Yi-Cheng0101/HPC-AI-NEMO-Application/blob/master/nemo_img_6.png" width="60%" height="60%" />
     </div>
+    However, we received the mail from NSCC organizer, they told us that NEMO can’t run with an arbitrary number of MPI ranks.
+After we know that, we continuously test 32 nodes with more than 12 CPUs per node.
+The result shows that only four various numbers of CPUs per node could be run.

 * ### -O option flag
 * ### HDF5  version
 * ### Process-core Binding